Frequently Asked Questions

 Q: How much does it cost?

 A: That’s a loaded question!
 What would you Pay?
 At YMATC we offer a FREE trial week to all new students in each of our many programs.
 That way, you can try out each one of our classes before making your informed decision.
 Prices range all over depending on age, discounts and number of programs that a student is enrolled.
 Typically a student enrolled in training two hours per week would see fees of $125/ month (less than $16/class).
 We also offer multiple DISCOUNTS to offset the cost of training for families, post-secondary students, executive students, first responders and even those commuting from out of town.
 All of our programs are eligible for Kidsport and Jumpstart funding and we even have our very own Grant Program funding for youth, click here to apply:

 Q: What programs/styles do you offer?

 A: We are always evolving at YMATC.
 We have classes for pre-school through adult and beyond.
-Programs we currently offer: Yoga, Mugido, Kickboxing, Boxing, Brazilian Jiu-Jitsu, TaeKwon-Do, Self Defense & Weapons, Little Ninjas and Kung Fu.
-We also hold Women’s Self Defense workshops and FREE Bullyproof sessions throughout the year.
+Programs we currently offer: Yoga, Karate, Mugido, Kickboxing, Brazilian Jiu-Jitsu, TaeKwon-Do, Self Defense & Weapons, Little Ninjas and Kung Fu.
+We also hold Women’s Self Defense workshops, FREE Bullyproof sessions and an Anti Abduction Course throughout the year.

 Q: What age can they start at?